Big Tech AI Capex 2025: The Numbers by Company

 The startups that win are not competing with this spending.
 They are making it more productive.

-Track hyperscaler earnings and AI infrastructure trends on the Big Tech Earnings Dashboard at Value Add VC.
+Track hyperscaler earnings and AI infrastructure trends on the Big Tech Earnings Dashboard and the AI Chip Wars Dashboard at Value Add VC.
+See also: Big Tech Earnings Q1 2026 Results.
 Originally published in the Trace Cohen newsletter.